How Our One-Act Contest Series Works

 - The State Office will share registration information — as well as a supply of evaluation sheets, and other materials — with each district host, who will use that to schedule and prepare each festival.

 - At the district festival, three adjudicators will evaluate each play; at least two of the three must recommend the play advance for it to continue to the sectional level.
 Using the SpeechWire interface, district hosts will report advancing plays immediately following their contests, which section chairs will subsequently use to schedule the sectional festival.

 - At the sectional festival, at least two of three adjudicators must recommend the play advance for it to move on to the State level.
 Using the SpeechWire interface, sectional hosts will report advancing entries immediately following their contests, which will be used to schedule the State Contest.
 NOTE: The State Festival is a tremendous learning experience, and schools who do not advance are still strongly encouraged to attend, where their students can watch other shows, and participate in other workshops and activities.
 Past non-qualifying schools who have gone to State report a renewed vigor by students, excited to push themselves further, the following year.

 - Coaches will have a brief window to confirm participants online after sectional and before State.
 They also must register with UW-Madison’s Division of Continuing Studies office.

-- At the State Contest, if two of three adjudicators make a recommendation, schools might earn awards for: individual acting, ensemble, crew, directing, and Critic’s Choice.
+- At the State Contest, if two of four adjudicators make a recommendation, schools may earn awards for: individual acting, ensemble, crew, directing, and Critic’s Choice.

 WHSFA Google Community